 The Future of School Bus Video is "Solid-State Drive"

-The mobile digital data market is rapidly migrating to 100% Solid State Drive (SSD), in order to achieve the highest levels of data integrity, reliability and durability inherent in the Solid State Drive flash memory devices (CF or SD cards & RAM drives).
+The mobile digital data market is rapidly migrating to 100% Solid State Drive (SSD) to achieve the highest levels of data integrity, reliability, and durability inherent in the Solid State Drive flash memory devices (CF or SD cards & RAM drives).

-Within the next 5 years we will see the sun set on hard drive technology in digital bus video systems, and a new dawn of 100% Solid State Drive (SSD) will provide the school bus video market the extreme durability and uncompromising data integrity those districts deserve for their tax dollars.
-When that sun sets on hard drives and the new dawn brings a sunrise on the Solid State Drives will your district be "in the dark" or "enjoying the sunrise" of true data integrity and reliability?
+Within the next five years, we will see the sunset on hard drive technology in digital bus video systems, and a new dawn of 100% Solid State Drive (SSD) will provide the school bus video market the extreme durability and uncompromising data integrity those districts deserve for their tax dollars.
+When that sunsets on hard drives and the new dawn brings a sunrise on the Solid State Drives, will your district be "in the dark" or "enjoying the sunrise" of true data integrity and reliability?

 100% Solid State Drive Memory (SSD)